Hilbert Space Black Hole Analog: Unidirectional Transport without Driving: Model and Methods

 Here, the operator $\hat{b}_{j}^{\dagger}$ ($\hat{b}^{}_{j}$) creates (annihilates) a boson at lattice site~$j$, satisfying the canonical commutation relations $[\hat{b}_i, \hat{b}_j^{\dagger}] = \delta_{ij}$.
 The number operator is defined as $\hat{n}_{j}=\hat{b}_{j}^{\dagger}\hat{b}^{}_{j}$.
-The first term in Eq.~\eqref{eq:BHM} represents the kinetic energy arising from the tunneling of bosons between neighboring sites with amplitude $J$.
+The first term in Eq.~\eqref{eq:BHM} represents the kinetic energy arising from the tunneling of bosons between neighboring sites with amplitude $J$. {Throughout, we set $J=1$ as the unit of energy, expressing all quantities in units of $J$}.
 The second term describes the on-site repulsive interaction with strength $U$, while the final term incorporates a site-dependent external potential $V^{\rm ex}_{j}$, which can be engineered to create specific trapping geometries.
-In our study, we consider two configurations of the barrier:
+In our study, we consider the following barrier configuration:

 where $h$ denotes the barrier height and $\delta_{j,k}$ is the Kronecker delta function (see Fig.~\ref{fig:model}).
-For convenience, we denote the Hamiltonian with the barrier defined in Eq.~\eqref{eq:ext_pot_a} and Eq.~\eqref{eq:ext_pot_b} as $\mathcal{H}_a$ and $\mathcal{H}_b$, respectively.
-Configuration in Eq.~\eqref{eq:ext_pot_a} places the higher barrier at site $L/2$, whereas configuration in Eq.~\eqref{eq:ext_pot_b} places it at site $L/2 + 1$, allowing us to study the directional dependence of quantum transport through asymmetric barriers.
 We mention explicitly that in the above Hamiltonian, we use open boundary conditions.